 Optionally, you can topstitch another round on your finished table runner, this time approximately an inch away from the outer edge.
 It will help you fix your layers and - well, it looks pretty.

 Your diy table runner is finished.
+And see, no hemming was needed at all!
 I hope you've enjoyed this how to make a table runner tutorial.
 Just a few more questions to answer for my readers (you):

 How do I choose a table runner fabric print?